AgentDS/INF-553/Note/Lecture_Note.md

 __Data stream:__

 1. the entire set of data is unknown in advance
-2. Stream management is important when the inpu is controlled externally
+2. Stream management is important when the input is controlled externally
 3. the data is infinite and non-stationary (the distribution changes over time)